dmanzer2/vorex/_posts/2015-04-22-whats-the-difference-between-project-management-and-psa.md

 ---

 We’re often tasked with explaining the difference between project management and professional services automation (PSA) when it comes to our business management solution.
-While each aspect serves a unique purpose and has a highly distinct audience, they both deliver the same benefits to small to mid-sized businesses (SMBs)- streamlined operations, improved business insights, increased productivity within the organization and, most importantly, increased profitability.<!--more-->
+While each aspect serves a unique purpose and has a highly distinct audience, they both deliver the same benefits to small to mid-sized businesses (SMBs)- streamlined operations, improved business insights, increased productivity within the organization and, most importantly, increased profitability.

 **The Benefits of Project Management**